hcrlab/code_it/README.md

 Once you have the code generated, put the language code in `frontend/app/blockly/blocks/robot.js`, and the generator stub in `frontend/app/blockly/generators/javascript/robot.js`.
 You will need to implement the code generation for your block, such that it calls `robot.myFunction()` with the appropriate arguments.

+Build your blocks using `python build.py` inside of the `blockly` folder.

 Finally, add the block to the Blockly toolbox, so that users can see the block and drag it into the program.
 To do that, edit `frontend/app/elements/code-it-blockly-toolbox/code-it-blockly-toolbox.html` and add your block to the toolbox according to the [toolbox documentation](https://developers.google.com/blockly/installation/toolbox).